jmsaavedrar/ssl/README.md

 ## Testing
 python test_by_search.py -config config/qd.ini -model SIMSIAM -gpu 0

 For testing, you should indicate the chekpoint in the configuration file (see CKP_FILE).
+Note that the testing process will create images with the results.

 # Dependencies